ahmedsaheed/website/README.md

 1. This garden was inspired by [Jacky Zhao](https://jzhao.xyz/) and [Anthony Morris](https://anthonymorris.dev/)

-2. The notion of digital gardening is to subtly create reexplorable links within your ideas.
+2. The notion of digital gardening is to subtly, it create reexplorable links within your ideas.

 ## Why keep a second brain isn't one enough?